rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 	1. `cd kubespray; git tag -l`
 3. Evaluate impact of any version changes from current versions
 	1. Take note of any divergence/patches from upstream
-	2. Read the [release notes](https://github.com/kubernetes-sigs/kubespray/releases) for the planner version
+	2. Read the [release notes](https://github.com/kubernetes-sigs/kubespray/releases) for the planned version
 		1. Determine if anything in release notes warrants further source code evaluation
 			1. `git diff --name-only v2.24.1 v2.25.1 -- inventory galaxy.yml playbooks roles`
 			2. Same as above but without `--name-only` to inspect *all* changes
+		2. Prepare list of questions to take to team for PR review
 	3. Evaluate impact of Kubernetes version update (`etcd`, `kubelet`, `kubectl`, etc.)
 	4. Evaluate impact of `calico` version update
 	5. Evaluate impact of `containerd` version update